cseanburns/journal-issues/manuscript.md

 aid information retrieval.
-Journals that continue to publish hard copy, and therefore, publish by issue, publish articles as online-first or as ahead-of-print articles, and think this is satisfactory [@W28UHWAI#piller22].
+Journals that continue to publish hard copy, and therefore, publish by issue, often publish articles as online-first or as ahead-of-print articles, and think this is satisfactory [@W28UHWAI#piller22].
 These online-first articles become attached to journal issues at some point in their future,